EGR304-2026-F-107/EGR304-2026-F-107.github.io/docs/Appendix/App-Team-Org.md

 ## Communication Procedures

 1. How will your team communicate?
     Our team will communicate through discord
 2. How will you handle instructor correspondence?
 Who is responsible?
 How will that be communicated with/back to the group?
+    Any messages from the instructor, as well as discussions among team members, will be shared with all team members.
+The team member who is available and able to respond will take charge of handling the matter.
+All relevant messages and discussions will also be uploaded to the Discord server as a backup to ensure that everyone has access to and can review them.

 ## Meeting Schedule